abpframework/abp/docs/en/Migration-Guides/Abp-7_0.md

 ## Updated Side Menu Layout

-In side menu layout affected eThemeLeptonXComponents.Navbar to eThemeLeptonXComponents.Toolbar, eThemeLeptonXComponents.Sidebar to eThemeLeptonXComponents.Navbar.
+In side menu layout, eThemeLeptonXComponents.Navbar has been changed to eThemeLeptonXComponents.Toolbar, and eThemeLeptonXComponents.Sidebar to eThemeLeptonXComponents.Navbar.

 And also added new replaceable component like Logo Component, Language Component etc.